8 – Personal names

 Authentication code (042 $a)

 Enter whether the name is differentiated or undifferentiated.
+New names are differentiated by default.
 Differentiated entries refer to a concrete person.
-Undifferentiated entries cannot (yet) be connected to a single individual and may represent multiple people.
+Undifferentiated entries cannot yet be connected to a single individual and may represent multiple people.

 Select from: